-- to better than one part in one hundred, translating to an energy reach of several TeV.
-In the - simplest composite realizations of global symmetries, bounds on v^2/f^2 translate directly - 3 into lower bounds on the tuning of the electroweak scale, but this tuning may be avoided - 4 in Little Higgs models and related constructions.
-The complementarity between precision - measurements of Higgs couplings and direct searches at future colliders in probing global - symmetry approaches to the hierarchy problem is explored in detail in e.g. [28]. - Loop level Global symmetry approaches to naturalness likewise feature a plethora of - 8 new states near the weak scale, albeit with the same statistics as their Standard Model counterparts.
+Tree level In global symmetry solutions, the Higgs boson is a pNGB of a spontaneously broken global symmetry.
+This invariably implies tree-level corrections, which can be interpreted as arising from mixing between the Standard Model-like Higgs boson and heavy states associated with the spontaneously broken global symmetry.
+This mixing is typically proportional to $v^2/f^2$ , where f is the decay constant associated with the broken global symmetry (see e.g. [28] for a comprehensive parameterization), although precise corrections may vary between Higgs couplings to fermions and gauge bosons depending on the model.
+As shown in Figure 2.5, the precision attainable at CEPC probes this mixing to better than one part in one hundred, translating to an energy reach of several TeV.
+In the simplest composite realizations of global symmetries, bounds on $v^2/f^2$ translate directly into lower bounds on the tuning of the electroweak scale, but this tuning may be avoided in Little Higgs models and related constructions.
+The complementarity between precision measurements of Higgs couplings and direct searches at future colliders in probing global symmetry approaches to the hierarchy problem is explored in detail in e.g. [29].

+Loop level Global symmetry approaches to naturalness likewise feature a plethora of new states near the weak scale, albeit with the same statistics as their Standard Model counterparts.
 While corrections to Higgs couplings from loops of these new particles are typically sub-dominant compared to tree-level corrections, they provide a more immutable test of naturalness.
 As with supersymmetry, the largest corrections are typically due to the fermionic top partner sector, due to the large coupling of these partners to the Higgs boson and their proximity to the weak scale.
 As such partners typically carry Standard Model quantum numbers, the most striking corrections are to the loop-level couplings of the Higgs boson to gluons and photons.